g0v-it/data-inps/README.md

 To see the container's logs, run `docker-compose logs -f`

-### Entry points
+### Production deployment

-The router acts as a redirector and as a transparent proxy for all the data management platform services.
-It provides following entry points:
+For production deployment a reverse proxy server, with caching capability is required.

+It must provide following public points:

 - **/** redirects to the project home page (this readme file)
-- **/api/** redirects to api documentation
+- **/api/** redirects to api documentation (file README.md in api dir)
-- **/api/v2/<api command>*** redirects to api command  (try http://localhost/api/accounts)
+- **/api/v2/* *** redirects to api container
-- **/sdaas/sparql** redirects to sparql endpoint  (try http://localhost/sdaas/sparql)
+- **/sdaas/sparql** redirects to sparql endpoint of sdaas container

+The proxy server must also manage https rpotocol and certificates.

 ## Support